hansohn/terraform-docker/README.md

 #### Distros

-Currently we only build and publish Debian images to DockerHub.
+Currently we only build and publish Debian images to Docker Hub.
 That being said we have also included Dockerfile configurations for both Alpine and Ubuntu distributions.
 The `DOCKER_BUILD_PATH` environment variable can be used to target either of these alternative distro builds.